Skip to content

 Golf cart rental companies usually offer pricing tiers for daily, weekly, and monthly use.
 As you might guess, the longer you rent, the lower the per-day cost becomes.
 While prices vary by location and company, you can use some general figures for budgeting.
 For example, typical rental rates show a standard four-passenger cart might cost around $65 per day, $250 per week, or $500 for a full month.
 If you need more space, a six-passenger cart could be closer to $90 per day, $415 per week, or $900 per month.
 Always compare rates to find the best value for your rental period.

-Security Deposits and Other Charges
+What About Security Deposits and Hidden Fees?

 Nearly every rental company will require a security deposit.
 Think of it as a safety net for the company to cover any potential damages or extra charges during your rental period.
 You’ll typically need to provide a major credit card for the deposit, even if you plan to pay for the actual rental with cash or a debit card.
 The deposit amount is usually refunded after you return the cart in good condition.
 Be sure to ask about the deposit amount and the policy for refunds before you finalize your booking so you know exactly what to expect.